 The final step of creating a good landing page or any website is to make sure that it’s adjusted to mobile devices.

-Lack of responsive web design (RWD) affects user experience since when they are on their phone, they are not able to access the website, or it's unreadable.
-It causes a drop in traffic and conversions as well as a high bounce rate.
+Lack of responsive web design (RWD) affects user experience since when they are on their phone, they cannot access the website, or it’s unreadable.
+It causes a drop in traffic and conversions and a high bounce rate.

 As you can see, creating a high-converting landing page needs some effort.
 It’s a project that you need to think through and carefully plan.
 But it’s definitely worth spending time on.

-A landing page designed by the rules from this guide will successfully convert visitors into clients.
+A landing page designed according to the rules from this guide will successfully convert visitors into clients.

 Monika Buchelt works as a marketing specialist at WebWave, the company that offers a free website builder for both professionals and non-specialists.
 As a marketing specialist, she promotes WebWave on international markets.
 She is especially interested in business psychology.